ninjaz5736/MMM-PublicTransportHafas/README.md

 ![Time with delay](img/time_with_delay.png) ![Time without delay](img/time_without_delay.png)

 Delays are displayed as red.
 No delay or negative delays (the transport will arrive early) are displayed in green.
-If you want to customize that include the classes `mmm-pth-has-delay` and `mmm-pth-to-early` in your custom css file and make the appropriate settings.
+If you want to customize that include the classes `mmm-pth-has-delay` and `mmm-pth-to-early` in your custom CSS file and make the appropriate settings.

 ## Technical background details